 Villum Experiment is created for the special research projects that challenge the norm and have the potential to fundamentally change the way we approach important topics.
 The applicant is anonymous to the reviewers.
 For Danish universities and research institutions, this is also tool to attract talented researchers outside Denmark.

 The programme is announced once a year in open competition.
-We will announce the call at the beginning of 2020.
 Deadline will be in March and grant approvals in August/September.
 Please note that application deadline for 2020 has passed.
 Deadline was 18 March 2020, 2 PM.

 You can apply for DKK 1-2 million, incl.
 15% for indirect costs.
 The grant can cover project-related costs such as wages, equipment, travel, current expenses, etc.